folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 *   **Product ID.** Identifying number, typically assigned in Orders when the order was created.
 *   **PO number.** The purchase order number.
 *   **POL number.** The purchase order line number.
+*   **Vendor reference number.** The vendor reference number for the purchase order line associated with this receiving title.

 You can also search for orders by selecting any of the filters in the **Search & filter** pane.
 Additionally, you can apply the filters after you perform a search to limit your results.
 See the sections below for more information.